profrobwells/first-llm-classifier/docs/bulk-prompts.md

 * We expand our prompt to explain that we are going to provide a list of team names.
 * We ask the LLM to classify them one by one, returning its answers in a JSON list.
 * We insist on getting one answer for each input.
-* We'll tweak our few shot training to reflect this new approach.
+* We tweak our few shot training to reflect this new approach.
 * We submit our input as a single string with new lines separating each team name.
 * We convert the LLM's response from a string to a list using the `json.loads` function.
 * We check that the LLM's answers are in our list of acceptable answers with a loop through the list.